Packing circles in a rectangular domain with a touch-and-stop model of growth (contact inhibition)

-The algorithm works by seeding a starting population of tiny circles, which are grown until they touch another circle or a boundary of the domain.
-Once all circles have grown, a new generation of tiny circles are created and grown.
+The algorithm works by seeding a starting population of very small circles, which are grown until they touch another circle or a boundary of the domain.
+Once all circles have grown, a new generation of circles are created and grown.

 This is repeated until the required void ratio is met.